open-joinbase/joinbase.io/content/_index.md

 [[extra.list]]
 title = "Cloud Edge in One"
 content = "Support mainstream CPU architectures(X86, ARM, RISC-V) from day one.
-Run joinbase from edges to clouds without any functionality loss."
+Run JoinBase from edges to clouds without any functionality loss."

 [[extra.list]]
-title = "Top Adhoc Performance" content = 'joinbase&#39;s hardware accelerated, vectorized and exclusively crafted engine are pushing the power of <a href="/benchmark">modern hardware to the limit</a>.'
+title = "Top Adhoc Performance" content = 'JoinBase&#39;s hardware accelerated, vectorized and exclusively crafted engine are pushing the power of <a href="/benchmark">modern hardware to the limit</a>.'

 [[extra.list]]
 title = "DevOps Free"